Jim Harbaugh expects 4 Michigan State players to be charged - WHIZ News

 Michigan State President Samuel Stanley apologized for the “violent” skirmish.

-“I’m extremely saddened by this incident and the unacceptable behavior depicted by members of our football program,” Stanley said in a statement.
-“On behalf of Michigan State University, my heartfelt apology to the University of Michigan and the student athletes who were injured.”
+“On behalf of Michigan State University, my heartfelt apology to the University of Michigan and the student athletes who were injured,” Stanley said in a statement.

 The Big Ten said Sunday it is gathering information and plans to take appropriate action.

-It was the second straight game at Michigan that included an altercation in the long, narrow tunnel that goes from the locker rooms to the field.
+It was the second straight game and third in seven games at Michigan Stadium that included an altercation in the long, narrow tunnel that goes up a steep incline from the field to the locker rooms.

-Earlier this month, Penn State coach James Franklin said a policy change was needed to provide a more orderly use of the tunnel.
+Earlier this month, Penn State coach James Franklin said a policy change was needed to provide a more orderly use of the tunnel after words were exchanged at halftime.
+Last year, Ohio State and Michigan players had a highly charged confrontation in the tunnel at halftime.

-Some heated words were exchanged, and Michigan players said Penn State players threw peanut butter and jelly sandwiches at them as the teams headed to the locker room at halftime of a close game the Wolverines ultimately won 41-17 on Oct.
-15.

 Harbaugh said Franklin acted as a “ringleader” and claimed the Nittany Lions stopped in the tunnel to prevent his team from accessing its locker room.